 - Project and program management while working with teams from different disciplines and also countries.

-- Sales training and support – engaging with customers and prospects has opened up a whole new perspective to communication for me.
+- Sales training and support – engaging with customers and prospects, has opened up a whole new perspective to communication for me.
 The journey of sales has developed my personality more than anything else.

-- Presentation workshops, seminars that I do regularly.
+- I do presentation workshops, seminars regularly.